Kade-Donohoue/Manga-Tracker-V2/README.md

 # **Change Logs**

+## Change Log v1.0.4
+- Resolved issue where if you had ", " instead of "," in add manga it would be unable to get the url index.
+- restructured puppeteerServer scripts for pages
+- added config option in puppeteer for redisIp
+- config is now config.json.example instead of the json
+- added error returned to user if job isn't recognized
+- added support for asura scans
+- updated puppeteerServer readme to match new config and support
+- updated home page text
+- fixed add bookmark dropdowns going off screen
+- add bookmarks now shows folder paths instead of just the folder name

 ## Change Log v1.0.3
 - Resolved pull script from reaper-scans returning base64 image rather than buffer
 - Resolved reaper-scans returning double chapter text